copperwater/xNetHack/CONTRIBUTING.md

 The preferred method of bug reporting is to open an issue on GitHub, because those are more persistent than chat and are visible to anyone viewing the repository.
 Note that a bug present in xNetHack may also be present in vanilla NetHack, and in that case it will be referred to the DevTeam for them to fix unless it's really severe.

+### How to make a suggestion

+Making a GitHub issue is the best way to suggest something as well.
+This ensures it won't get lost in chatter, and issues tend to get earlier attention and priority over items that come out of discussion in other forums.

 ### How to contribute code

 The best way to do this is to open a pull request on GitHub, or if that's too much of a hassle and the code change isn't extensive, a patch file might be accepted.